OmkarShinde15/opensource-kafka-kraftmode/multinode-kafka-kraft-sasl-(ssl-or-plaintext)-setup/README.md

 Document for the same - Install 3 node Apache Kafka Kraft Cluster

-## Configuring SASL_PLAINTEXT or PLAINTEXT on Kafka for enabling SSL
+## Enabling SSL on SASL_PLAINTEXT or PLAINTEXT cluster

 Assuming you have installed and Kafka with KRaft is running on three nodes, proceed to configure SSL on three-node KRaft Kafka cluster.